masteranza/ScienceNotebooks/README.md

 * Definition

 More tutorials coming soon.
 (The system is poorly documented, but already has the capabilities to export equations and pictures as it was built out of my own need).

+##Troubleshooting and notes

+Highlighting shortcut apears not to work when caps-lock is enabled.
+Someone might think that CMD+SHIFT+D will do the job and try to press it... and then BANG!
+You've just learned that it doesn't work, but instead splits the selected text into another cell.
+Serendipity.